stv-io/tg-gcp-ci-tools-image/README.md

 ## TODO

-tflint
+Install tflint
-tfvc?
+Install tfvc for
-pin versions inside container, including tgswitch and tfswitch tests, make sure stuff is installed see if we can squash image to make it smaller
+pin versions inside container, including tgswitch and tfswitch (install them without | bash) hadolint tests, make sure stuff is installed see if we can squash image to make it smaller

-do we need the gcloud sdk in terraform?
+check if we need the gcloud sdk in terraform?